Car Insurance Down Payments: How Much You'll Pay & How to Lower It

 Alternative Providers with Unique Payment Structures

-Hugo Insurance operates in select states with a micropayment model that eliminates traditional down payments.
+Hugo Insurance operates in 13 states with a micropayment model that eliminates traditional down payments.
 Instead of monthly or six-month terms, you pay small amounts based on actual usage.
-Their plans are limited to state-minimum liability coverage, making them best suited for occasional drivers or those with tight cash flow.
+Their plans are limited to state-minimum liability coverage, though average rates of around $121 per month make them better suited for occasional drivers or those with very tight cash flow rather than everyday use.

 Dairyland Insurance advertises down payments as low as 6% of the total premium, making it one of the lowest percentage-based deposit options among traditional carriers and a solid option for high-risk drivers.